Fast bowling

 Fast bowling term

 Yorker.
 With this throw, the bowler’s ball bounces off the pitch straight to the batsman’s feet.
 In a normal stance, the bowler does not keep the bat close to the ground.
-Because of this, the ball can fly abruptly and quickly next to the legs or hit the gap between the legs, thereby beautifully for the audience to break the opponent’s wicket.
+Because of this, the ball can fly abruptly and quickly next to the legs or hit the gap between the legs, thereby breaking the opponent’s wicket in a beautiful way for the spectators.
 But, getting such a feed is very difficult.
 For this, the bowler must be highly accurate.

 Seam bowling.
 As the name suggests, the seam of the ball plays an important role in these serves.
 The most important thing to know about seam bowling is that when hit by the seam into the ground, the ball can apply such an unpredictable trajectory that the batsman will not have time to do anything.